-You are hard to make different from its outside look between PC100, PC133 SDRAM module, the only way you can identify them is to see the sticker on the RAM module.
-The sticker will show you the RAM module is which kind structure module.
+It is difficult to differentiate between the PC100 and PC133 SDRAM modules from the exterior.
+The only way you can identify them is to look at the sticker on the RAM module.
+The sticker will tell you which kind of structure module the RAM is.